rakicjovan/HackingLab-FS25/solution/SOLUTION.md

 ---

+## Security Questions
+1. **Why are client-side validation checks alone insufficient for securing file uploads?**<br>
+Client-side checks run in the user's browser, which an attacker can easily bypass or modify.
+They can manipulate the request directly (e.g., using browser developer tools or proxies) to send malicious data regardless of frontend restrictions.

+2. **Beyond file type, what other crucial security checks should a robust file upload mechanism implement on the server-side to prevent malicious uploads?**<br>
+Server-side checks should include:

+- **Content validation:** verifying the actual file content (e.g., using getimagesize() for images) to ensure it's not a disguised script.
+- **Malware scanning:** checking for known malicious code.
+Renaming uploaded files: to prevent path traversal or execution issues.
+- **Limiting file size:** to prevent denial-of-service attacks.
+- **Storing files outside the web root:** to prevent direct execution if a script somehow bypasses other checks.

+3. **If an attacker successfully uploads a malicious PHP script, what are some potential negative consequences for the web application and its server?
+An attacker could:**

+- Execute arbitrary commands on the server.
+- Gain access to sensitive data (e.g., database credentials, user information).
+- Deface the website or install backdoors.
+- Use the server to launch further attacks (e.g., phishing, spam, DDoS).
+- Completely compromise the server, leading to data loss or system unavailability.

 ## Conclusion

 This challenge demonstrates how **frontend-only security is not real security**.
 Relying on client-side HTML attributes or JavaScript to enforce upload restrictions is easily bypassed.